austinksmith/Hamsters.js/.github/ISSUE_TEMPLATE.md

 Thank you for using Hamsters.js!
 In order to best assist you please follow the guidelines laid out below as they will help significantly in resolving your issues.
-Tickets that do not follow the provided issue template have less than statisfactory information to resolve the problem reported
+Tickets that do not follow the provided issue template have less than statisfactory information to resolve the problem reported and will therefore not recieve priority support.

 ### Be polite and courteous